angangwa/azureai-compare-quotes/README.md

 4. Add and update system messages
 5. Add and update user prompts
 6. Manage completion history
+7. Extract high-quality text from documents using Azure Document Intelligence

+## Azure Document Intelligence

+The app supports document extraction using Azure Document Intelligence, which provides:
+- Higher quality text extraction from PDF and other documents
+- Better formatting preservation
+- Support for more file formats (PDF, JPEG, JPG, PNG, BMP, TIFF, DOCX, XLSX, PPTX, HTML)

+To enable Azure Document Intelligence:
+1. Create an Azure Document Intelligence resource in your Azure account
+2. Add the endpoint and API key to your `.env` file (see quick start section)
+3. The app will automatically detect and use Document Intelligence if available

 ## Quick Start (commands for git bash on Windows)